workingDog/NeoTest/readme.md

-testing neo4j with Neo4j Community servers:
+testing neo4j connectiion to with Neo4j Community servers:

 3.5.19